 2. Fireworks and NDP activities that are just a stone’s throw away

-Didn’t get a ticket to this year’s show?
+Not intending to hang around the Padang and jostle with the crowd?
 Don’t worry, because the fun is coming to you!
-Celebrate National Day at 12 different locations within the heartlands of Singapore.
-On 6 and 7 August, you can look forward to carnivals in areas like the Punggol open field and Wisma Geylang Serai.
+Celebrate National Day at five heartland locations in Singapore.
+On 5 and 6 August, you can look forward to carnivals in areas like the Jurong West and Woodlands stadiums as well as Our Tampines Hub.

-Finally, when the sun sets on the night of 9 August, head to one of the five heartland locations: the open field next to Ang Mo Kio Library, the former Tampines Junior College, Woodlands Stadium, Jurong West Stadium, and Bedok Stadium.
+Finally, when the sun sets on the night of 9 August, head to one of the five heartland locations: Our Tampines Hub, Toa Payoh Stadium, Woodlands Stadium, Jurong West Stadium, or Bedok Stadium.
 The fireworks display will set off at about 8.15pm.
 Take note: entry to the stadiums is limited and starts at 6pm, so be there early if you want a front row seat to the pyrotechnics!

 NDP @ Heartlands, multiple locations including Buona Vista MRT and old Tampines Junior College